Photo via Unsplash

 Sadly, many nannies do take these jobs because they are in a bind and need to find work quickly.
 Or many nannies don't know what they should be entitled to.
 Or oftentimes nannies are afraid to rock the boat by speaking up.
 I mean, just look at scenario 3 where the nanny did speak up and was let go soon after.
 While nannies certainly need to be more vocal about demanding what's fair and right -- that is not an excuse for parents to take advantage of them.
 I also want to point out that had the parents in scenario 1 offered guaranteed hours to their nanny and agreed to pay her when they went on vacation, then their nanny would have been available for their last minute schedule change.
 Remember, guaranteed hours is paying to reserve your nanny's time -- guaranteed hours ensures your nanny will be available for their regularly scheduled hours with your family.

 I really want to encourage parents to take pride in being an employer.
 Think about what you expect and need out of a job, and offer that to your nanny.
 I'm sure reliable income is one of those things you expect and need out of a job -- ya know, so you can budget and pay your bills.
+Parents, please remember that when you go on vacation, your nanny's bills do not pause -- your nanny still has the same expenses and still relies on their normal paycheck in order to live.
 As I've said many times, employing a nanny means you are agreeing to provide someone with a living wage -- one that is consistent and reliable.
+Plus, let's not forget that this is not an unheard of practice in the childcare industry.
+If your child is in daycare and you go on vacation for a week, you still have to pay that week to reserve your child's spot.
+The same applies with a nanny -- you are paying to reserve your nanny for your family.
 If you literally cannot afford to pay your nanny when you don't need them to work, I'm going to have to boldly say that you cannot afford a nanny and should look for an alternative, less expensive childcare option.

 And to all the nannies out there...